Click the arrows (or swipe if on a mobile device) to see all 35 peony arrangements.

 In the introduction to her book, Peonies (Pavilion, 2018), Jane Eastoe captures the allure of their blossoms, “It may be a frilled, flounced and curled confection—the Marie Antionette of the flower world—or blessed with a classical perfection of form like a Greek statue.
 As each bud unfurls it reveals a color palette of great artistry, combining the soft tones of a watercolor, vivid and intense primaries, or a mix of sugary sweetshop pastels that delight the eye.
 Every part of the flower contributes to this feast of visual delight.”

-In the gallery above we’ve gathered more than two dozen of our favorite peony arrangements from the pages of Flower magazine and beyond.
+In the gallery above we’ve gathered nearly three dozen of our favorite peony arrangements from the pages of Flower magazine and beyond.
 As Jane Eastoe says, “In our fast-paced world, there is nothing more therapeutic than a little peony gazing.”